Developing Seattle's Workforce

 - Prospective students that are facing additional barriers take 'bridge' classes that prepare them for career pathways in college.
 Through interdepartmental partnerships with the City's Human Services and Immigrant and Refugee Affairs departments to develop these 'bridge' programs, OED has helped acquire additional funding not previously available to bring specific assistance to these special populations, like the formerly incarcerated through the Career Bridge program, and English Learners through the Ready to Work program.

 - Our workforce navigators connect students with in-depth employer exposure, so students know exactly what employers are looking for in an employee.
 Businesses including The Boeing Company and Vigor Marine help design curriculum to ensure student credentials meet industry needs.
-Current programs include the Aerospace Composite Technology program and the Harbor Island Training Center.
+Current programs include the Harbor Island Training Center.

 - Strong industry partnerships (Manufacturing and Logistics)